The Importance of Having a Business Fire Prevention Plan

 Protects Company Assets

 No matter what business you operate, you have assets on your property.
 If you are a building owner, one of your most significant assets is your building.
-From office furniture and computers to cash and real estate, if your facility is damaged due to a fire, you will lose some or all of your physical assets--and let's hope your business has stored digital files backed up onto the cloud as well or else all paper records, documents, and deeds will be gone too.
+From office furniture and computers to cash and real estate, if your facility is damaged due to a fire, you will lose some or all of your physical assets–and let’s hope your business has stored digital files backed up onto the cloud as well or else all paper records, documents, and deeds will be gone too.

 Reduces Business Disruption